 In 2012 RL formed a partnership with a real estate subsidiary of one of the world’s leading pension fund managers .
-This partnership, under the Prime London brand, has enhanced Bruce’s reputation for successfully co-investing alongside institutions and high net worth individuals.
+This successful partnership, under the Prime London brand, has enhanced Bruce’s reputation for co-investing alongside institutions and high net worth individuals.

 Bruce is at the forefront of the creation and rapid growth of the UK’s professional private rented property sector, having demonstrated how excellent customer service and asset management can enhance the tenant’s experience.
 He is a member of the British Property Federation and has been a contributor to key media including Evening Standard, City AM, Estates Gazette, Property Week and The Telegraph.